Tscubii/win11-intel-mac/README.md

 5. Mount the ISO and copy everything from it to the Win11 volume
 6. Copy the `WindowsSupport` folder to the Win11 volume
 7. Enter the `assets` folder and copy `WinPE-Helper.bat` and `AutoUnattend.xml` to the Win11 volume
-8. In the UEFI_NTFS volume, create the folder structure and copy the two `.efi` files as shown below:
+8. In the UEFI_NTFS volume, create the folder structure and copy the `.efi` files as shown below:

 ```
 EFI/